calderov/blog/content/posts/t3-tutorial-part-1/index.md

 Find and click the **Settings** button in the top menu, then click on the **Functions** option.
 Select the region closest to that of your database and **Save** the changes.
 You are done, your app will move to that region the next time you deploy.
 ![Vercel's region config](images/vercel-region-config.gif)

 That's all for now.
 Thanks for reading this far.
-See you soon in part 2!.
+See you in [part two](../t3-tutorial-part-2) where we use Clerk to manage authentication.